chibicode/prerender-mdx-getstaticprops/README.md

-# Example: Pre-render MDX on the server side using getStaticProps()
+# Experimental: Pre-render MDX on the server side using getStaticProps()